volodymyrprokopyuk/kotlin-sdp/README.md

 operation.
 The `SonyCamera` and the `SamsungCamera` implement the `Camera`=`Visitor` interface for the static dispatch on the concrete `Phone` type to take phones with the `Camera` visitor operation.
 So the two visitor operations (switch on WiFi and take photo) are implemented on the `Phone` `Element` structure

+# Fundamental Software Design Principles

+- **KISS - Keep It Simple, Stupid**.
+Do the simplest thing that could possibly work.
+Avoid unnecessary complexity.
+Maintain balance between code simplicity and system flexibility, extensibility
+- **YAGNI - You Aren't Gonna Need It**.
+Do not write code that is not necessary at the moment, but might be necessary in the future.
+Do the simplest thing that could possibly work
+- **DRY - Don't Repeat Yourself**.
+Avoid duplication.
+Every piece of knowledge must have a single, unambiguous, authoritative representation within the system.
+The modification of any single element of the system does not require a change in other logically unrelated elements
+- **Information Hiding**.
+One piece of code that calls another piece of code should not know internals about that other piece of code.
+This make it possible to change internal parts of the called piece of code without being forced to change the calling piece of code accordingly.
+Expose as little as possible of the internal implementation details of a module to promote Loose Coupling between modules.
+Provide a stable interface to module functionality that will protect the clients of the module from changes in module implementation.
+A module implements the Information Hiding principle by applying the encapsulation technique
+- **High Cohesion**.
+High Cohesion is a degree to which the components inside a module belongs together.
+A module has High Cohesion when the module responsibility is clearly defined and the module has as few dependencies as possible.
+Single Responsibility Principle fosters High Cohesion
+- **Loose Coupling**.
+Each module in the system has as little knowledge as possible about other modules in the system.
+Use interfaces to implement Loose Coupling between modules.
+High Cohesion fosters Loose Coupling